Choose a Logic Gate Simulator gate

 ClassroomSketch a tiny multi-gate idea before moving to a breadboard or hardware description language.

-CircuitCompare AND versus NAND, OR versus NOR, and OR versus XOR in one screen.
+CircuitCompare AND versus NAND, OR versus NOR, XOR, and XNOR in one screen.

 ReviewAfter Logic Gate Simulator, try another free browser simulator for science, math, circuits, or fast shareable practice.